floitsch/dart-irc-codelab/codelab.md

 a local IRC server is great for debugging.
 While not strictly necessary it makes debugging much easier.
 There are lots of options, but a Google search seems to recommend ngircd.
 It's most likely total overkill for this code lab, but works fine.
-Make sure to compile it with debugging
+Make sure to compile and run it with debugging support:
-support:

 ```bash
 ./configure --prefix=$PWD/out --enable-sniffer --enable-debug